JoshuaCarter/rust/README.md

     - `rust-analyzer.checkOnSave.command` = `clippy` for additional linting.
 - Generate your `launch.json` (the debugger extension will do this out-of-the-box).

-## Cargo Commands
+## Cargo

+Cargo is the official rust package manager (think npm, composer, etc), but it also helps with local development by making it easy to perform common operations in our rust workspace.

+### Useful Commands

-- `cargo build` Compile the current package.
+- `cargo build` Compile the packages in this workspace.
-- `cargo check` Analyze the current package and report errors.
+- `cargo check` Analyze the packages in this workspace.
-- `cargo clippy` Perform `cargo check` with additional linting.
+- `cargo clippy` Does `cargo check` with additional linting.
-- `cargo run` Run a binary or example of the local package.
+- `cargo run` Run a binary or example.
-- `cargo test` Run the tests.
+- `cargo test` Run the tests for packages in this workspace.

 ## Project Anatomy